 I would also heartily recommend a camera backpack.
 They're too bulky to really be stolen easily, so it provides me a handy place to keep everything in (the camera, tripod, batteries, tapes, back-up switches and buttons, brackets, etc) that I'm not likely to forget and that I feel fairly secure about.
 I use a TamRac CyberPack 8 and adore it, even if it is a zillion dollars.

-I also can't recommend enough the biggest possible battery for your camera, and having at least 3 extra tapes beyond what you think you'll need.
-I went with BP-535 (which lasts me through the tourney), and use at least two tapes every tourney, even when I'm not taping much.
+I also can't recommend enough the biggest possible battery for your camera, and having at least 3 extra tapes or memory cards beyond what you think you'll need.
 One big battery saves you the hassle of swapping out batteries and worrying about charging each one in preparation for the next tourney.
 Spending the money here is really worth it, more so than on almost any other accessory, I think.
+I also often carry an extension cord and a power strip juuuust in case.

 A lot of new players don't know the tiers.
 Marvel is a pretty complex game, but this very handy Frame Attack Data page does divide up the tiers almost perfectly.
 I realize that most people these days actually haven't seen top quality play of the non Top 4 characters, but ... yeah, those tiers are really accurate.